Our Denver, Colorado Chapter 7 And Chapter 13 Bankruptcy Attorneys Are On Your Side

 Chapter 13 Bankruptcy In Denver, Colorado

 Chapter 13 involves repaying some (or all) of your debt to your creditors by making monthly payments to the Chapter 13 bankruptcy trustee for three to five years.
+Instead of making payments to multiple unsecured creditors, you’ll make a single payment to the Chapter 13 trustee, even for past taxes and student loans.

 There are essentially three factors that determine how much someone will have to pay in their Chapter 13 bankruptcy plan: their disposable income, the type of debts they have, and the value of their assets.